 - You get visit notes from referring partners (read how to create a great physician marketing team).

 - Your referral coordinator needs to download the visit notes you received via fax and upload/attach it to the patient’s record.

 - If your practice is a bit further ahead, then the medical data team would type in the data into the EHR to make it usable in the future.
 However, rarely do practices have enough time or the bandwidth to do this.
 Instead, visit notes go into a PDF of an image (faxes are image files) and the practice rarely ever looks at them again.

 - The referral coordinator or staff member then needs to ensure that these reports are included in reporting back to the payer to prove that they “closed the loop” for MIPS purposes.
-(NOTE – our free referral management software does this easily)
+(NOTE – our referral management software does this easily)

 Signatures on faxes

 Many times, you are going to need signatures on faxes being sent out.
 There are many e-signature vendors in the marketplace, however very few are HIPAA compliant.
 The HIPAA compliant vendors include but are not limited to:

 However, do keep in mind that most of these vendors that allow HIPAA compliant esignatures (are willing to sign a BAA) do ask you to sign up for their enterprise account.
 Granted, HIPAA compliance in the cloud does come with a heft price.

 Before you balk at the pricing, do a simple back of the napkin calculation on how many hours that would save your practice in emails, calls, chasing down the right person to get signatures from, reminding them to sign etc.